hermesbase/hermesbase/README.md

   ### 🌱 HermesBase is under development stay tuned

-  ### 💞️ We are looking to collaborate on creating decentralized communities of users that utilize HermesBase to create their own collaborative [management information systems](https://www.wikiwand.com/en/Management_information_system)
+  ### 💞️ We are looking to create decentralized communities of users that utilize HermesBase to create their own collaborative [management information systems](https://www.wikiwand.com/en/Management_information_system)

   ### 📫 How to reach project coordinator ...